HackYourFutureBelgium/sql-database/week1/README.md

 SQL (Structured Query Language) is a standard programming language designed for managing and manipulating relational databases.
 It provides a powerful set of commands for querying, updating, and managing data stored in a relational database management system (RDBMS).
 This comprehensive guide aims to provide a detailed understanding of SQL, covering its syntax, data manipulation capabilities, data definition commands, advanced querying techniques, and more.

 > [!IMPORTANT]
-> Make sure you MySQL installed in your computer.
-If you haven't, follow the [MySQL installation guide](../setup/README.md) before continuing.
+> Make sure MySQL is installed in your computer.
+If it isn't, follow the [MySQL installation guide](../setup/README.md) before continuing.

 ### Setting up a sample database

 In this section we expect you to follow along the commands.
-We'll be using an example datase (`world`), so we must set it up.
+We'll be using an example database (`world`), so we must set it up.

 To install the sample database, follow these steps: